The Lobster: Release

-In May 2014, it was announced that Sony Pictures Releasing acquired the distribution rights for Australia, New Zealand, Germany, Scandinavia, Russia, Eastern Europe, and Latin America.
+In May 2014, it was announced that Sony Pictures Worldwide Acquisitions acquired the distribution rights for Australia, New Zealand, German-speaking Europe, Scandinavia, the CIS, Eastern Europe, and Latin America, among others.
 A film still featuring Farrell, Whishaw, and Reilly was released around the same time.
-The film's posters were designed by Vasilis Marmatakis, with the Colin Farrell one sheet version considered by professional poster designer Adrian Curry to be the 2nd best poster of the 2010s.
+The film's posters were designed by Vasilis Marmatakis, with the Colin Farrell one sheet version considered by professional poster designer Adrian Curry the second-best poster of the 2010s.

-In May 2015, Alchemy acquired United States distribution rights; however, due to the company's financial struggles at the time, A24 acquired the US rights instead.
+In May 2015, Alchemy tentatively acquired U.S. distribution rights.
+However, owing to financial troubles, a cash-strapped Alchemy sold those rights in February 2016 to A24 instead.
 Originally scheduled for an 11 March 2016 release, it was rescheduled to 13 May 2016.